temporalio/documentation/docs-src/go/how-to-use-test-frameworks-in-go.md

   - go
 ---

-To use the test frame in Go, import the following packages use the [samples-go repo](https://github.com/temporalio/samples-go/), and run `go test ./helloworld` to run these sample tests.
+To use the test framework in Go, import the following packages, use the [samples-go repo](https://github.com/temporalio/samples-go/), and run `go test ./helloworld` to run these sample tests.

 [helloworld/helloworld_test.go](https://github.com/temporalio/samples-go/blob/main/helloworld/helloworld_test.go)